Swedish railway signalling: ERTMS

-European Rail Traffic Management System(ERTMS/ETCS) has been introduced on a few railways in Sweden.
-Mainly ERTMS level 2 is used, in which basically no light signals exist and all messages are shown on a display in the driver's places.
+European Rail Traffic Management System(ERTMS/ETCS) has been introduced on a few railways in Sweden such as Botniabanan where it is actively being used.
+Mainly ERTMS level 2 is used, in which basically no light signals exist and all messages are shown on a display in the driver's compartment of the train.

 Two railways, Citybanan and Citytunneln use signalling according to ERTMS level 1, although ATC is still used there, not ERTMS (for now).

 Rules on violation

-An unauthorized stop signal passage (OSPA), ie the passage without permission of a signal or sign meaning stop (red main signal, vertical dwarf signal, ERTMS arrow sign and more) is considered a serious incident.
+An unauthorized stop signal passage (OSPA), ie the passage without permission of a signal or sign meaning stop (red main signal, horizontal dwarf signal, ERTMS arrow sign and more) is considered a serious incident.
 They are divided into three categories, A where the signal showed stop even before the process, which may be due to the driver, failure of the train brakes, slipping and more, category B, where the signal was inadvertently set to stop due to technical error or mistake of the signalman, and category C, where the signal was intentionally stopped, for example due to a sudden danger such as a car at a level crossing.
-If it is suspected to be due to the driver, he may not drive any more until the investigation has been completed, and another driver may drive the train after an investigator has collected information about the train's route, usually causing a multiple hour delay.
+If it is suspected to be due to the driver, he or she may not drive any more until the investigation has been completed, and another driver may drive the train after an investigator has collected information about the train's route, usually causing a multiple hour delay.
 A driver who has caused several OSPAs permanently loses the license.